petros-d/docs/docs/runtime-version-lifecycle-policy.md

 - Which versions of Runtime are currently available
 - The maintenance schedule and end-of-maintenance date for all versions

-For guidelines on how to upgrade, read [Upgrade Runtime](upgrade-runtime.md).
+For guidelines on how to upgrade to a new version of Runtime, read [Upgrade Runtime](upgrade-runtime.md).
+For a summary of each version's changes, read [Runtime Release Notes](runtime-release-notes.md).

 ## Release Channels